harel-coffee/svMIL-auto/README.md

 main.py ABC N

-will run the code without permutations (N for no) and will write the output to folder ABC.
+will run the code without permutations (N for no) and will write the output to folder ABC within the RankedGenes folder.